UIUC-iSchool-DataViz/is445_spring2022/week16/lecture15.md

 ---

+## Extra credit: Network Viz

+notes:
+keep in mind that we have an extra credit assignment, worth 1 homework grade, that is in this week's page

+also recall that the maximum you can get on the homework is 100% of that category, so if you have a perfect HW score, you can't do better than that!

+---

 ## Notes on Final, Part 3

 Due dates:
- 1. First draft of Part 3 -- due May 10th, will get feedback course participants
+ 1. First draft of Part 3 -- due Dec 8th, will get feedback course participants
  1. Post your link in the Moodle forum to get feedback from classmates
- 1. Provide feedback for 3 randomly assigned classmates -- due May 15th
+ 1. Provide feedback for 3 randomly assigned classmates -- due Dec 12th
- 1. Final chance to resubmit your Part 3 -- due May 17th (placeholder submission link)
+ 1. Final chance to resubmit your Part 3 -- due Dec 14th (placeholder submission link)

 **Please be aware these are hard deadlines**